maggiezh/Udacity_LinuxServerConfig/README.md

         &lt;/VirtualHost&gt;<br/>
     * Update and put full path of client_secrets.json in the main program file, and update app.run(0.0.0.0, port=8000) to app.run()
     * Add the server IP to Authorized JavaScript origins in console.develpers.google.com, and client_secrets.json
-    * The google authentication can not be completed because IP address is not accepted in Google APIs.
+    * The google authentication can not be completed because IP address is not accepted in Google APIs as Authorized redirect URIs.
     * check /var/log/apache2/error.log for apache server errors
 12. restart Apache:
     * sudo service apache2 restart